US Anti-Doping Agency strips Armstrong of titles for cheating

 EVIDENCE AGAINST ARMSTRONG IN HAND

-The agency said in a letter to Armstrong that it had blood samples from 2009 and 2010 that were "fully consistent" with doping.
+The agency said in a letter to Armstrong that it has blood samples from 2009 and 2010 that are "fully consistent" with doping.

-Michael McCann, an expert in sports law at Vermont Law School, said Armstrong's decision not to contest the USADA charges in arbitration might have been the cyclist's best option in the face of mounting circumstantial evidence.
+Michael McCann, an expert in sports law at Vermont Law School, said that Armstrong's decision to not contest the USADA charges in arbitration might have been the cyclist's best option in the face of mounting circumstantial evidence.

 "This gives his supporters reason to support him," McCann told Reuters.
-"If he had gone to arbitration and lost - which I think almost definitely would have happened - from a public relations standpoint, that would have been much more harmful."
+"Whereas if he had gone to arbitration and lost - which I think almost definitely would have happened - from a public relations standpoint, that would have been much more harmful."

 In losing his titles, Armstrong joins Canadian Ben Johnson and American Marion Jones as the highest-profile athletes to lose championships as a result of doping sanctions.

+Armstrong may not be able to simply turn his back on the saga and walk away with his head held high.

-Armstrong faces the possibility of legal action from promoters and race organizers looking to recover prize money.
+There is the possibility he could face legal action from promoters and race organizers looking to recover prize money.

+"My sense is they're not going to sue (him) for the money because it would be an expensive piece of litigation," said Brian Getz, a criminal defense attorney who represented an American sprinter against doping allegations.
+"It may not be worth it to the organization trying to recover the funds."

-It also remains to be seen what impact the USADA's action will have on his endorsement potential and ability to keep raising funds for his foundation.
+It also remains to be seen what impact the USADA's action will have on Armstrong's endorsement potential and ability to continue to raise funds for his foundation.

-Despite having his reputation tarnished, Armstrong's triumph over cancer and fundraising efforts make him a valuable pitchman, marketing experts said.
+Despite having his reputation tarnished, Armstrong's triumph over cancer and fundraising efforts make him a valuable pitchman, say marketing experts.

-Robert Boland, professor of sports management at New York University, said Armstrong's extensive work on cancer would help blunt the impact of the lost titles.
+Robert Boland, professor of sports management at New York University, said Armstrong's extensive work on cancer will help blunt the impact of the lost titles.

 "His story has not been diminished.
 Here's a guy who essentially was at death's door with cancer and came back.
 That example still makes him very compelling," he said.